Fujishima stable (2010)

-In September 2010 the former Mienoumi stood down as head coach and passed the stable to former ōzeki Musōyama, who changed its name to Fujishima.
-Former yokozuna Musashimaru branched off from the stable in April 2013 after taking on the elder name of his former head coach, creating the next generation Musashigawa stable.
-As of January 2023 Fujishima had 14 wrestlers.
-It had no sekitori from the demotion of Shōtenrō to the makushita division in March 2016 until the promotion of Bushozan five years later.
-Bushozan is the second wrestler to reach jūryō since the current head coach took over, following Tsurugidake in 2010.
+In September 2010 the former Mienoumi stood down as head coach and passed the stable to former Musōyama, who changed its name to Fujishima.
+Former Musashimaru branched off from the stable in April 2013 after taking on the elder name of his former head coach, creating the next generation Musashigawa stable.
+It had no from the demotion of Shōtenrō to the division in March 2016 until the promotion of Bushozan five years later.
+Bushozan is the second wrestler to reach since the current head coach took over, following Tsurugidake in 2010.

+As of May 2026, the stable has 13 active wrestlers.

 Ring name conventions

-Some wrestlers at this stable take ring names or shikona that include the character 武 (read: bu or mu), meaning war or weapon, which is taken from the first character of the former name of the stable, Musashigawa, and is also the first character in the name of the stable's current owner, former Musōyama.
+Some wrestlers at this stable take ring names or that include the character 武 (read: bu or mu), meaning war or weapon, which is taken from the first character of the former name of the stable, Musashigawa, and is also the first character in the name of the stable's current owner, Musōyama.
 Examples include Bushozan, Mugendai and Musashiumi.